George Augustine Washington (nephew of George Washington)

-George Augustine Washington (ca 1759 – February 5, 1793) was a nephew of George Washington who served as manager of the Mount Vernon estate from 1786 to 1791.
+George Augustine Washington (c.
+1759 – February 5, 1793) was a nephew of George Washington who served as manager of the Mount Vernon estate from 1786 to 1791.
 He also served as an officer in the American Revolutionary War, including as a cavalry soldier, as part of Washington's guard, and as an aide-de-camp to the Marquis de Lafayette.

 Early life and military career

 George Augustine Washington was born around 1759.
 He was the firstborn of George Washington's youngest brother Charles and Mildred Thornton Washington.
 Little is known of his early life other than he grew up in or near Fredericksburg, Virginia.
 In 1777, at approximately age 18, he was offered a junior officer’s commission in a light horse regiment of the Continental Army.
 In 1778 he was commissioned as a Cornet under the command of Major Henry "Light-Horse Harry" Lee, the father of Robert E. Lee.
 At the end of 1778 he resigned his commission, probably due to poor health.
 The following summer he returned as an aide-de-camp at General Washington’s headquarters, then was commissioned as an Ensign in the 2nd Virginia Regiment in February 1780 and was detached for duty with the Commander-in-Chief’s Guard.

 Some months later, when the Marquis de Lafayette was appointed to the command of a light infantry division, he invited George Augustine Washington to serve as an aide-de-camp on his staff.
 Young Washington fought with Lafayette’s corps in Virginia during the summer of 1781.
 He also played a role in the siege of the British Army at the battle of Yorktown in October 1781.

 When the Marquis de Lafayette returned to France in December of 1781, George Augustine Washington resumed duty with the Commander-in-Chief’s military guard.
 Ill health forced him to give up his military duties again in the spring of 1782.
 He was plagued by illness, probably tuberculosis, throughout much of his adult life.